breakfixrepeat/haxtools/README.md

 ![Imgur](https://i.imgur.com/WpJrfiY.gif)

- Docker/Podman will be installed on supported OS's (Ubuntu, Debian & Fedora currently), if not already installed.
+Docker will be installed on supported OS's (Ubuntu & Debian currently), if not already installed.

 ## Usage